DanHChampion/BlockusAI/docs/article.md

 **Evaluator AI**: This AI uses a simple evaluation function to score each legal move based on a few heuristics that come from my experience playing and tips collected from the internet.
 It will then pick the move with the highest score.

-Here are some tips to win Blockus that this AI considers, gathered from various sources and my own experience:
+Here are some tips to win Blokus that this AI considers, gathered from various sources and my own experience:
 1. Use larger pieces at the beginning:
     - When given an option pick the largest piece and this reduces your score the most and smaller pieces are easier to place down later on than larger ones.
 2. Control the centre ground: